Gendow/raspberrypi_bmp280/README.md

 sensor = adafruit_bmp280.Adafruit_BMP280_I2C(i2c)
 ```

 Now, there is some fakenews going on in this sensor.
 It isn't actually measuring the altitude.
 You can't measure altitude with hardware.
-Instead, the altitude is calculated using the pressure measurements and the sea level pressure.
-The sea level pressure needs to be set manually in order to get a correct altitude.
-You can find the sea level pressure in local weather reports.
+Instead, the altitude is calculated using the pressure measurements and the Mean Sea Level Pressure (MSRLP).
+The MSLP is the local pressure adjusted for the sea level and is typically the pressure that is shown in the weather reports online.
+The sensor requires setting the MSLP manually.
+So find a weather report of your location and set the property of the sensor:

 ```
 sensor.sea_level_pressure = 991.35